cakephp/docs/en/core-libraries/events.rst

 third argument of the ``attach`` method, or declare it in the ``implementedEvents`` returned array similar to what you do with priorities::

-    // Setting priority for a callback
+    // Enabling passed parameters mode for an anonymous listener
     $callback = array($this, 'doSomething');
     $this->getEventManager()->attach(
         $callback,